Lesson 1 of6

 SUMMARY

 Habakkuk opens by protesting God’s inaction in the face of injustice and violence: the wicked thrive at the expense of the righteous.
 God responds by announcing the invasion of the Babylonians to exact punishment.
-Habakkuk protests that God’s use of the Babylonians is an injustice worse than the injustice they are to punish.
+Habakkuk protests that God’s use of the Babylonians is an injustice worse than the injustice they are meant to punish.
 God responds by announcing a future judgment of the Babylonians for their own unrighteous acts.
 Habakkuk, while poised to wait for the eventual judgment of Babylon, receives a vision that evokes memories of past deliverance, both historic and cosmic.
-The vision engenders a resolve to endure based on God’s past and promised character.
+The vision engenders a resolve to endure and to have faith in God, based on God’s past and promised character.

 SO WHAT?

-The book asserts that oppressive violence is not enduring in the face of God’s opposition to it.
+The book asserts that oppressive violence will not endure in the face of God’s opposition to it.
 God is involved in the ebb and flow of history to provide refuge, even from God’s own wrath.
 The book is conscious that God’s action on behalf of the righteous is often not immediate or apparent.
-The disruptiveness of God’s acting is frightful when it is anticipated in vision and occurs in history.
-That same disruptiveness is the source of life that will endure.
-Thus, the frightfulness is paralleled by an even stronger confidence and exultation.
+Nevertheless, the book holds out a vision of faith in God and in the promises of God even when the fulfillment of those promises is not evident on the ground.
+Habakkuk’s description of defiant faith continues to speak a word of hope to believers of every age.

 WHERE DO I FIND IT?

-Habakkuk is the thirty-fifth book of the Old Testament.
-It is the eighth of the so-called “minor” (or shorter) prophets, the twelve books that make up the final portion of the Old Testament in Protestant Bibles.
+Habakkuk is the 35th book of the Old Testament.
+It is the eighth of the so-called “minor” (or shorter) prophets, the 12 books that make up the final portion of the Old Testament in Protestant Bibles.

 WHO WROTE IT?

 The opening verse of the book attributes the book to Habakkuk, a prophet.
 The name and designation are repeated in 3:1.
-No other information is given.
+No other information about the prophet is given.

 WHEN WAS IT WRITTEN?

 The Chaldeans (Babylonians) remain a threat, even in the final, edited form of the book.
-Thus, a date between the invasion of 597 B.C.E. and the destruction of 587 B.C.E. is the likely historical period for the origin of the book of Habakkuk.
+Thus, a date between the rise of the Babylonians in 605 BCE and the destruction of Jerusalem by the Babylonians in 587 BCE is the likely historical period for the origin of the Book of Habakkuk, though it was likely edited into its final form during or after the Babylonian exile.

 WHAT’S IT ABOUT?